BRINGING OUT AN ACTOR'S BEST

 And as rehearsals progress, you've probably also heard my favorite mantra: "That was perfect!
 Now do it again."
 When I direct, I tend to treat young actors like they’re adults and all actors like they're professionals - each one of them with opinions and ideas that matter.
 And if all goes well, by the end of a production the actors own the show as much as I will... because that's when the magic happens.

-Above are some of the best actors I've ever had the pleasure to work with - each an expert at developing characterization.
-L to R are Sue Derrow, Maddy Curtis Vencil, Garrett Milich, Christopher Saunders and Suzy Alden rehearsing a 2013 production of The Importance of Being Earnest.
+These are some of the best actors I've ever had the pleasure to work with, each an expert in character development.
+L to R: Sue Derrow, Maddy Curtis Vencil, Garrett Milich, Christopher Saunders and Suzy Alden rehearsing a production of Oscar Wilde's IMPORTANCE OF BEING EARNEST.
 Photo by Craig Thoburn.

 BUILDING A PLAY ONE CHARACTER AT A TIME